Quickstart - Flask

 4. Verify

-Section titled “4.
-Verify”Boot Flask + your RQ worker.
+Then boot Flask plus your RQ (or Celery) worker.
 Both processes register as agents (web + worker).
-In the dashboard you should see two agents.
+The dashboard shows both.

 Multiple processes

-Section titled “Troubleshooting”See framework: Flask for deeper reference.
+Section titled “Troubleshooting”See framework: Flask for the deeper reference.